Mapping Broadband Gaps to Deploy Broadband to Power Precision Agriculture

 • Shaded green = unknown (not reported), but estimated to have fiber availability based on surrounding BSLs.

-• Determination of hidden structure of fiber (purple) infrastructure based on model of terrain and roads.
+• Determination of the hidden structure of the fiber (purple) infrastructure based on a model of terrain and roads.

 Next Step: Analyzing where to deploy infrastructure and what type

-Through our process of identifying the coverage gaps by technology for agricultural areas, policymakers and providers can now uncover coverage gaps and analyze if an area with existing service is of adequate bandwidth to support precision agricultural activities.
+Through our process of identifying technology-specific coverage gaps in agricultural areas, policymakers and providers can now uncover coverage gaps and assess whether areas with existing service have adequate bandwidth to support precision agricultural activities.
 Therefore, helping inform the targeting of federal funding and private investments toward infrastructure deployment where it will have the highest impact—accelerating the adoption of precision agriculture across the nation.

-Below is a preliminary analysis of the state of broadband coverage for fiber and 5G service for agriculture areas in Arkansas.
+Below is a preliminary analysis of fiber and 5G broadband coverage in Arkansas’s agricultural areas.
 In Arkansas, CostQuest identified that there is more 5G coverage for agricultural areas compared to fiber coverage:

-Fiber vs. 5G Coverage in agricultural areas of Arkansas.
+Fiber vs. 5G Coverage in agricultural areas of Arkansas using FCC BDC Version 4 data.

-State-level broadband coverage for farms in Arkansas, demonstrating significant fiber service gaps despite broader 5G availability.
+State-level broadband coverage for farms in Arkansas shows significant fiber service gaps despite broader 5G availability, according to FCC BDC Version 4 data.

 From this preliminary analysis, network investments required to provide service can be modeled.
-With this information, deployments can then be targeted to deploy the type of infrastructure that best supports precision ag practices in Arkansas’ unserved agricultural areas—whether 5G is adequate, fiber is essential, or alternative technologies can play a role to deliver coverage.
+With this information, deployments can be targeted to the type of infrastructure that best supports precision ag practices in Arkansas’ unserved agricultural areas—whether 5G is adequate, fiber is essential, or alternative technologies can play a role in delivering coverage.

 Closing thoughts